 Hydrocephalus may cause minimal symptoms or signs of increased intracranial pressure.
 Brain stem involvement may cause manifestations such as stridor, swallowing difficulties, and intermittent apnea.

 Lack of muscle innervation leads to atrophy of the legs.
-Because paralysis occurs in the fetus, orthopedic problems may be present at birth (eg, clubfoot Talipes Equinovarus (Clubfoot) and Other Foot Abnormalities Talipes equinovarus, sometimes called clubfoot, is characterized by plantar flexion, inward tilting of the heel (from the midline of the leg), and adduction of the forefoot (medial deviation... read more , arthrogryposis of the legs Arthrogryposis Multiplex Congenita Arthrogryposis multiplex congenita refers to a variety of conditions that involve congenital limitation of joint movement.
-Intelligence is typically normal except when the arthrogryposis is... read more , dislocated hip Developmental Dysplasia of the Hip (DDH) Developmental dysplasia of the hip (formerly congenital dislocation of the hip) is abnormal development of the hip joint.
+Because paralysis occurs in the fetus, orthopedic problems may be present at birth (eg, clubfoot Talipes Equinovarus (Clubfoot) and Other Foot Abnormalities Talipes equinovarus, sometimes called clubfoot, is characterized by plantar flexion, inward tilting of the heel (from the midline of the leg), and adduction of the forefoot (medial deviation... read more , arthrogryposis of the legs Arthrogryposis Multiplex Congenita Arthrogryposis multiplex congenita refers to a group of rare congenital disorders characterized by multiple joint contractures present at birth.
+These disorders result from limitation of joint... read more , dislocated hip Developmental Dysplasia of the Hip (DDH) Developmental dysplasia of the hip (formerly congenital dislocation of the hip) is abnormal development of the hip joint.
 (See also Introduction to Congenital Craniofacial and Musculoskeletal... read more ).

 Kyphosis Scheuermann Disease Scheuermann disease is an osteochondrosis that causes localized changes in vertebral bodies, leading to backache and kyphosis.
 Diagnosis is with spinal x-rays.
 Treatment usually involves only... read more is sometimes present and can hinder surgical closure and prevent the child from lying supine.
 Scoliosis Idiopathic Scoliosis Idiopathic scoliosis is lateral curvature of the spine.
 Diagnosis is clinical and includes spinal x-rays.
 Treatment depends on the severity of the curvature.
 Idiopathic scoliosis is the most... read more may develop later and is more common among children with higher lesions (ie, above L3).